nicolas-garcess/recipe-app/README.md

-# Recipes aplication
+# Recipes application

-This aplication allows you to search a lot of recipes to prepare your desire meal; you can enter a meal, health and type of cuisine.
-You will find a picture of the plate, the recipe name and ingredients.
+This application allows you to search form many recipes to prepare your desire meal; you can enter a meal, health, and type of cuisine.
+You will find a picture of the plate, the recipe name, and ingredients.

-## Run the aplication
+## Run the application

-First you must clone the repository:
+First, you have to clone the repository:

 ```
 git clone https://github.com/nicolas-garcess/recipe-app.git